 - If we delete it we will do so securely.

 - We never sell your personal details to anyone and do not use your data commercially.

 The type of personal information we collect We collect information to help us improve our journalism in the form of anonymised analytics measuring reach, engagement, location and other metrics.

 Below is a comprehensive audit of the more detailed kinds of data we collect from members of the public, what we do with it and how we protect it.

 Information from prospective candidates is usually received via email.
 Candidates we are interested in reviewing for a role/interview will usually have their CV downloaded and can expect that document to be circulated amongst members of our staff who will be involved in the recruitment process.
 After the recruitment process a candidate’s information will be formally saved and moved into their personnel file if they become a staff member.
 Where applications are unsuccessful, a candidate’s information is either deleted or securely archived and kept on file for a reasonable period of time if we believe that a suitable vacancy for that individual may arise in the near future.

-We hold very limited personal data about previous and current publishing partners of TBIJ; information held includes the following:
+We hold very limited personal data about our previous and current publishing partners.
+This information includes the following:

 Points of contact including name, email and contact numbers.
 This information is used to ensure that we are able to communicate effectively with our publishing partners in order to ensure that our work with them is effective.

 As part of their job our employees, collect data and information from various sources for journalistic research and development purposes.
 This information will be archived after an appropriate period.

 For statistical reasons, we use Google Analytics to track how many users we have and how often they visit us.
 We collect information listing which of our pages are most frequently visited, when and from which countries.